left side bordertwitter iconfacebook iconinstagram iconflickr iconeva iconright side border

 Thousand Cankers Disease

 Thousand Cankers Disease (TCD) is a disease complex of walnut, caused by the fungus Geosmithia morbida and vectored by the walnut twig beetle, Pityophthorus juglandis.
 The beetle bores into branches and introduces the fungus, which then causes small cankers.
 If beetle populations are high enough, the number of cankers increases until they coalesce and girdle branches, restricting the movement of nutrients and eventually killing the tree.
-Trees may be infested for many years before showing symptoms.
-A survey from 2021 to 2022 could not detect the disease in many locations that were confirmed in 2011, and no walnut twig beetles were recovered from trapping in the greater Richmond area.
-In 2022, TCD was confirmed from four symptomatic trees in Fairfax, Prince William, and Chesterfield Counties.
+A survey from 2021 to 2022 could not detect the disease in many locations that were confirmed in 2011, and no walnut twig beetles were recovered from trapping conducted around the state.
+In August 2024, the TCD quarantine was repealed after extensive surveys demonstrated that the pathogen does not pose a threat to healthy walnut trees in Virginia.

 Tomato Brown Rugose Fruit Virus